Harlingen High School South

-Harlingen High School South, abbreviated as HHSS, is public high school located in Harlingen, Texas (USA).
+Harlingen High School South (HHSS) is a public high school located in Harlingen, Texas, United States.
 It is part of the Harlingen Consolidated Independent School District.
 It is one of five public high schools in Harlingen.
 Harlingen High School was the sole high school until 1993 when the Alamo Ninth Grade Academy officially changed to a high school.
 It opened under the leadership of Principal Guadalupe Nava, who would remain in that role until retiring in 2010, and graduated its first class in 1994, with more than 350 seniors.

-In 2015, the school was rated "Improvement Required" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.